I've been using Nedit for at least 10 years as my primary text editor. It has standard features for a programmer's text editor:

 nedit file3.txt) -- Opens a new nedit window on the new desktop with the third file in.

 In short, nedit knows that it should have one instance per virtual desktop and that it should have tabs for all the files opened on that desktop.
 Again, perfect attention to detail that makes other text editors look completely inferior.

-Nedit takes about 100 milliseconds to create start up and show the editor window.
+Nedit takes about 100 milliseconds to start up and show the editor window.
 I have never used a GUI program of any sort that is able to deliver that sort of startup speed.
-Many editors that I’ve used take seconds to open and a full development environment like eclipse may take minutes.
+Many editors that I've used take seconds to open.
+A full development environment like eclipse may take minutes.